DevExpress/devextreme-documentation/concepts/Common/Integration Guides/70 Manage Azure Blob Storage with DevExtreme Components/30 FileManager.md

         return result.GetClientCommandResult();
     }

-This approach greatly simplifies component setup.
-We can create a `RemoteFileSystemProvider` that uses the newly created filesystem endpoint:
+This technique greatly simplifies component setup.
+You can create a `RemoteFileSystemProvider` that uses the newly created file system endpoint:

     const provider = new DevExpress.fileManagement.RemoteFileSystemProvider({
     endpointUrl: `${baseUrl}file-manager-azure`,